Washi1337/AsmResolver/docs/peimage/advanced-pe-reading.rst

 Custom error handling
 ---------------------

-By default, AsmResolver throws exceptions To provide a custom method for handling parser errors, set the ``ErrorListener`` property.
+By default, AsmResolver throws exceptions upon encountering invalid data in the input file.
+To provide a custom method for handling parser errors, set the ``ErrorListener`` property.
 There are a couple of default implementations that AsmResolver provides.

 - ``ThrowErrorListener``: Throws the recorded parser exception.
 This is the default.
 - ``EmptyErrorListener``: Silently consumes any parser exception, and allows the reader to recover.